 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Among women aged 25-49 years, the percentage has been decreasing over time in Hull at a similar rate of decrease to England, although the rate of decrease in Hull has been slightly greater than England in 2021 and 2022.
-Despite this, the uptake rate in Hull has been consistently statistically significantly higher than England between 2012 and 2022.
+Among women aged 25-49 years, the percentage has been decreasing over time in Hull at a similar rate of decrease to England, although the rate of decrease in Hull has been slightly greater than England in 2021, 2022 and 2023.

 As screening uptake rates are reported as the percentage screened in the last 3.5 years, the rates are not as badly affected as they would have been if they had been produced on the basis of women who were eligible within a single year.